en9apr/sphinx/burgers_equation.rst

 Understand the Problem
 ======================

-* What is the final profile for 1D convection-diffusion when the initial conditions are a saw tooth wave and the boundary conditions are constant?
+* What is the profile for 1D convection-diffusion when the initial conditions are a saw tooth wave and the boundary conditions are periodic?

+* How does this compare with the analytical solution?

 * 1D convection-diffusion is described as follows: